Brendan Myers

 Learn More

-Reclaiming Civilization:
+Reclaiming Civilization

-A Case For Optimism For The Future Of Humanity
+A Case for Optimism for the Future of Humanity

-It’s a name for the most glorious of humanity’s monuments and cultural achievements.
-Yet it also speaks of the conquests, oppressions, and empires which make that glory possible.
+What is civilization, and is it a good thing?
+It’s a name for the most glorious of humanity’s monuments and cultural achievements; yet it also speaks of the conquests, oppressions, and empires, which make their glory possible.
+This book explains the essence of civilization, then asks what’s wrong with it, and considers what can be done about it

 Brendan is the director of Northwest Passage Books: an independent publisher and publishing services provider, specializing in fiction and nonfiction by authors with an academic background in philosophy and the humanities.